Powerlearnproject/se-day1-assignment-Machuge27/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

-Software Developer: Designs, codes, and implements software based on requirements.
+<mark>Software Developer: Designs, codes, and implements software based on requirements.
 Quality Assurance (QA) Engineer: Tests the software to ensure functionality and usability, helps identify defects and ensure development standards are met.
 Project Manager: Coordinates the project, ensuring milestones are met and the project stays within budget and timeline.